AyGupta18/race-monorepo/packages/docs/developer-resources/contractkit/reference/classes/_wrappers_exchange_.exchangewrapper.md

 # Class: ExchangeWrapper

-Contract that allows to exchange StableToken for GoldToken and vice versa using a Constant Product Market Maker Model
+Contract that allows to exchange StableToken for RaceToken and vice versa using a Constant Product Market Maker Model

 ## Hierarchy